 ''Ever since I was young, I have been entertaining.
 I made my professional acting debut in 2017, and have not looked back since.
 I have made appearances in a number of films, television, and theatre productions, working with some incredible names in the industry.
 I love acting; there is something so unbelievably gratifying about playing different roles, while putting my own twist on each performance.''

-Glauco was drawn to NYC in early 2017 and was given a scholarship in ballet at Alvin Ailey from 2017 to 2018.
-In 2018 he was the featured dancer in ”Aria,” a duet choreographed for him by Pedro Ruiz, with live accompaniment by the Camerata NY Orchestra.
+Glauco was drawn to NYC in early 2017 and was given a scholarship at Alvin Ailey from 2017 to 2018.
+In 2018, he was the featured dancer in Aria, a duet choreographed for him by Pedro Ruiz, with live accompaniment by the Camerata NY Orchestra.
 Glauco danced and acted the following year in Sasha Spielvogel’s new musical Come Back Once More So I Can Say Goodbye — a celebration of the 50th anniversary of Stonewall.
 Glauco’s next featured role was in Joshua Bergasse’s musical A Crossing, performed with Barrington Stage Company.

 Glauco has been thrilled to work alongside Broadway and West End actors Anthony Newfield, Alison Fraser and Karen Archer in Richard Alleman’s new play Adrift, playing the Brazilian, and provocative Zumba instructor, Flavio.
 Glauco has been honored to be part of special performances to benefit the Episcopal Actors’ Guild and the Cape May Stage.
 Reviewed in the Times Square Chronicles, “Betsy (Alison Fraser) longs for something more, alongside interactions of the less virtuous kind with the handsome and sweet-talking Flavio, played seductively by the appealing Glauco Araujo (Spielvogel’s Come Back Once More).”